jmmorato/openddsharp/README.md

 | osx-arm64   | :white_check_mark: |

-Once the core API is stable and working for all the planned Frameworks/Runtimes, the development will be focus to provide other advanced DDS features
+Once the core API is stable and working for all the planned Frameworks/Runtimes, the development will be focus on providing other advanced DDS features

 * [DDS Security](https://www.omg.org/spec/DDS-SECURITY)
 * [Extensible and Dynamic Topic Types for DDS](https://www.omg.org/spec/DDS-XTypes)